-Tacoma Family Medicine offers Sub-internships on a first-come, first-served basis to students in good academic standing whose career goals are consistent with our mission to train physicians for service in underserved areas.
+Tacoma Family Medicine offers Sub-internships on a first-come, first-served basis to students in good academic standing whose career goals are consistent with our mission to train physicians for service to underserved populations.
 We strive to ensure students receive a realistic, hands-on family practice experience.
 Sub-Is generally are learning experiences of four weeks duration and we anticipate that students matriculating Sub-Is with TFM will interview for a residency training with us.

 Once a clerkship has been approved, you will receive information for completing the necessary administrative requirements with MultiCare’s GME Program Coordinator.